CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Input parameters**

-* `grid_type`: `STRING` Type of grid: "h3", "quadkey", "s2" or "geohash".
+* `grid_type`: `STRING` Type of grid: "h3", "quadbind", "s2" or "geohash".
-* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadkey or s2).
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadbin or s2).
 It can include additional columns with data associated with the grid cells that will be preserved.
 A qualified table name can be given as well, e.g. `'project-id.dataset-id.table-name'`.
 * `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
 * `variables`: `ARRAY<STRING>`.
 Variables of the Data Observatory that will be used to enrich the input polygons.
 For each variable, its slug must be provided.
 The catalog procedure [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find available variables and their slugs and default aggregation.
 * `filters` `ARRAY<STRUCT<dataset STRING, expression STRING>>`.
 Filters to be applied to the Data Observatory datasets used in the enrichment can be passed here.
 Each filter is applied to the Data Observatory dataset or geography, identified by its corresponding _slug_, passed in the `dataset` field of the structure.
 The second field of the structure, `expression`, is an SQL expression that will be inserted in a `WHERE` clause and that can reference any column of the dataset or geography table.
 Please note that column _names_ (not slugs) should be applied here.
 The catalog procedures [`DATAOBS_SUBSCRIPTIONS`](#dataobs_subscriptions) and [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find both the column names and the corresponding table slugs.